Zianagar Upazila

 Indurkani, also known as Zianagar, is an upazila, or sub-district, of the Pirojpur District in Barisal Division, Bangladesh.

 History

+Indurkani Upazila was liberated from Pakistani occupation on 2 December 1971 during the Bangladesh Liberation War.
+It was the first upazila in Pirojpur district to be freed from occupying forces.

+During the war, Indurkani fell under Sector 9, with the Sundarbans Sub-Sector commanded by Major (Retd.)
+Ziauddin Ahmed.
+Liberation activities in the area were primarily concentrated around Parerhat Port and the adjacent market in Parerhat Union.

+Pakistani forces entered Pirojpur on 4 May 1971.
+Following a series of joint operations by the Mukti Bahini and allied forces, the occupying troops withdrew from Parerhat Port on 2 December 1971, marking the complete liberation of Indurkani.

 On 28 July 1980, President Ziaur Rahman turned Indurkani river police station into a full police station.
 On 21 April 2002, Prime Minister Khaleda Zia renamed Indurkani into Zianagar Upazila.
 On 9 January 2017, the National Implementation Committee for Administrative Reform led by Prime Minister Sheikh Hasina renamed Zianagar Upazila back to Indurkani Upazila.